Web Analytics Made Easy - Statcounter

 Larger Palms - Ideas For That Best Backyard Tropical Vibe

-3. It's a slow-growing tree, so be patient!
-But it offers the maintenance ease of a crownshaft.
+2. It's slow-growing to 35'/11m, so be patient!
+And it offers the Maintenance Ease of a Crownshaft.

 Ideas for Backyard Tropical Clustering Palm Trees

-2. Some daytime shade works best, but loves to guzzle down water.
+3. Some daytime shade works best.
+Loves to guzzle down water.

-• Formosa Palm - Arenga englari is also called Dwarf Sugar Palm.
-Yes, it's endemic to Taiwan.
+• Formosa Palm - Arenga englari, also called Dwarf Sugar Palm.
+Yes, endemic to Taiwan.
 Best for Zones 9-11.

-2. Or maybe trim away inflorescences after the pleasant-smelling yellow flowers begin to dwindle.
+2. Or prevent by trimming away inflorescences after flowers dwindle.

-• Areca Palm - Dypsis lutescens can be known as the Butterfly Palm or Golden Cane Palm.
-Zones 10-11 have success.
+• Areca Palm - Dypsis lutescens, AKA the Butterfly Palm or Golden Cane Palm.
+Successful in Zones 10-11.

 Best Palm Trees for Subtropical Backyard Landscaping